How to adjust your MTB’s suspension

 To give you a basic idea: If you’re more of a marathon rider, the SAG should be at around 20 to 25 percent.
 The value is a bit lower because you need less travel.
 Freeriders, who exclusively ride on downhill trails and need more travel, generally also have a higher SAG.

-Simplon bikes have a scale on the stanchion that shows you the SAG percentage, which means you don’t have to calculate it yourself.
+SIMPLON bikes have a scale on the stanchion that shows you the SAG percentage, which means you don’t have to calculate it yourself.
 To achieve the optimum setting, you need to tinker with it a little.
 By a process of elimination, you add a bit of air or release some of it again.
 You do that until you’ve reached the desired SAG value that you’ve calculated earlier.

 Final tip: Compress the chainstays of the bike again by stepping down on the back wheel with a bit of force and letting yourself fall onto the rear suspension.
 If the O-ring doesn’t slide off the stanchion when you do that – thumbs up!